parksw3/COVID19-Korea/README.md

 * `date_report`: date reported
 * `time_report`: time reported
 * `suspected cases`: cumulative number of suspected cases
-  * 2020-01-20 - 2020-01-25: anyone who develops fever or respiratory symptoms within 14 days of returning from Wuhan
+  * 2020-01-20 - 2020-01-27: anyone who develops fever or respiratory symptoms within 14 days of returning from Wuhan
-  * 2020-01-26 - 2020-02-06: anyone who develops pneumonia (based on radiological evidence) within 14 days after returning from China
+  * 2020-01-28 - 2020-02-06: anyone who develops pneumonia (based on radiological evidence) within 14 days after returning from China
-  * 2020-02-07 - ???:
+  * 2020-02-07 - 2020-02-19:
     * Anyone who develops fever or respiratory symptoms within 14 days of returning from China
     * Anyone who develops fever or respiratory symptoms within 14 days of having a close contact with a confirmed case
     * Anyone suspected of COVID-19 by a clinician based on travel history and clinical symptoms
+  * 2020-02-20 - 2020-03-01:
+    * Anyone who develops fever or respiratory symptoms within 14 days of returning from China (including Hong Kong and Macau) or other countries with COVID-19
+    * Anyone who develops fever or respiratory symptoms within 14 days of having a close contact with a confirmed case
+    * Anyone who has pneumonia with unknown etiology or is suspected of COVID-19 by a clinician
   * 2020-03-02 - now:
     * Anyone who develops fever or respiratory symptoms within 14 days of returning from countries with COVID-19
     * Anyone who develops fever or respiratory symptoms within 14 days of having a close contact with a confirmed case
+    * Anyone who develops fever or respiratory symptoms within 14 days and is epidemiologically relevant to a known community transmission event
     * Anyone who has pneumonia with unknown etiology or is suspected of COVID-19 by a clinician
 * `positive`: cumulative number of reported positive cases (different from confirmed cases)
 * `negative`: cumulative number of reported negative cases